telerik/kendo-ui-core/docs/controls/charts/chart-types/series.md

 ---
-title: Series Chart
+title: Data Series Charts
-page_title: Series in Kendo UI Chart  widget
+page_title: Data Series Charts | Kendo UI Charts
-description: How to use different series of data of a specified type, combine series to be shown in a single chart.
+description: "Learn how to create Kendo UI Series Charts by using different data series."
+slug: seriestypeofcharts_widget
+position: 1
 ---

+# Data Series Charts

+The [Kendo UI Charts](http://demos.telerik.com/kendo-ui/) plot one or more data series of a specified type.

-## Defining Series
+## Configuration

+### Define Data Series

-The Chart plots one or more series of data of a specified type.
-Series are defined by adding them to the "series" array.
+Data series are defined by adding them to the `series` array.

+The example below demonstrates how to define two Bar series bound to inline data.

+###### Example

     $("#chart").kendoChart({
         series: [{